by Dr. Bill Rawls

-It’s one of life’s cruel jokes: You discover a new therapy for Lyme disease and are really optimistic about your odds of finally feeling better.
-Then, within a day or two of starting the regimen, your symptoms take a turn for the worse — intense fatigue washes over you, and you feel like you did during your last fight with the flu.
-Could it be the dreaded Herxheimer Reaction you keep hearing about from fellow Lyme sufferers?
+It’s one of life’s cruel chronic illness jokes: You discover a new therapy for Lyme disease and are really optimistic about your odds of finally feeling better.
+Then, within a day or two of starting the regimen, your symptoms take a turn for the worse — intense fatigue, insomnia, and pain wash over you, and you feel like you did during your worst days of chronic illness.
+Could it be the dreaded Jarisch-Herxheimer reaction you keep hearing about from others undergoing Lyme treatment?

 Unfortunately, answering that question is no easy feat.
-So we asked Dr. Bill Rawls, author of the bestselling book Unlocking Lyme, to help explain Herx Reactions and the best ways to differentiate them from other possible issues.
-Keep reading for his advice, plus steps you can take now to feel better — without derailing your recovery.
+To help you better understand what’s happening, we’ll explain Herxheimer reactions and the best ways to differentiate them from other possible issues.
+Keep reading for advice, plus steps you can take now to feel better — without derailing your recovery.

 Herxheimer Reactions, Defined

-Herxing was first observed in syphilis patients by dermatologists Adolf Jarisch and Karl Herxheimer in the late 1800s and early 1900s, who noticed that sufferers receiving treatment often got worse before they got better.
-The phenomenon was dubbed the Jarisch-Herxheimer Reaction, and has since been shortened to Herxheimer Reaction or simply, herxing.
+Herxheimer reactions were first observed in syphilis patients by dermatologists Adolf Jarisch and Karl Herxheimer in the late 1800s and early 1900s.
+They noticed that their patients receiving treatment often got worse before they got better.
+The phenomenon was dubbed the Jarisch-Herxheimer reaction and has since been shortened to Herxheimer reaction, herxing, or simply, herx.

-“The classic explanation of a Herxheimer Reaction in Lyme sufferers is that when Borrelia bacteria are killed off by an antibiotic or herbal therapy, parts of dead bacteria called endotoxins are shed,” explains Dr. Rawls.
+“The classic explanation of a Herxheimer reaction in people with Lyme is that when borrelia bacteria are killed off by an antibiotic or herbal therapy, parts of dead bacteria called endotoxins are shed,” explains Dr. Rawls.
 “These endotoxins then circulate throughout the body and cause an intense whole-body inflammatory reaction.
 And that makes the war against microbes that’s already going on inside your body worse.”

-In general, Herx Reactions are more common and more intense with conventional antibiotic use than with use of herbs, says Dr. Rawls.
-“With herbs, the bacterial die‐off is more gradual and the immune response is less intense.”
+In general, herx reactions are more common and more intense with conventional antibiotic use than with herbs, says Dr. Rawls.
+“With herbs, the bacterial die‐off is more gradual, and the immune response is less intense.”

-Either way, the intensification of your symptoms can be disconcerting, and if you’re treating Lyme, the odds are good you’ll experience herxing: While there’s no clinical research on the prevalence of herxing, anecdotally it seems the majority of Lyme sufferers experience it at some point.
-And that’s actually good news: “It’s often a sign that the therapy is working,” says Dr. Rawls.
+Either way, the intensification of your symptoms can be disconcerting, and if you’re treating Lyme, the odds are good you’ll experience herxing: While there’s no clinical research on the prevalence of herxing, anecdotally, it seems the majority of Lyme patients experience it at some point.
+And provided it’s not too intense, that’s actually good news: “It’s often a sign that the therapy is working,” says Dr. Rawls.

 How To Tell If It’s Herxing—Or Something Else

-Herx Reactions can feel like a red herring, for a few reasons.
+Herx reactions can throw you for a loop for a few reasons.

-For starters, symptoms vary from person to person, says Dr. Rawls, and they’re easy to confuse with other health concerns that are also highly likely in chronic Lyme sufferers, including a disease flare-up, adverse reaction to a new Lyme treatment, or food sensitivity (digestive issues are highly common in Lyme sufferers).
+For starters, symptoms vary from person to person, says Dr. Rawls, and they’re easy to confuse with other health concerns that are also highly likely in those with chronic Lyme, including a disease flare-up, adverse reaction to a new Lyme treatment, or food sensitivities (digestive issues are highly common in people who have Lyme).
 What’s more, the timing of any of these issues can also overlap, making it difficult to track your symptoms to their source.

-For help clearing up the confusion and determining what’s to blame for your symptoms, check out these helpful identifying characteristics from Dr. Rawls:
+For help clearing up the confusion and determining what’s to blame for your symptoms, check out these helpful identifying characteristics:

 If these guidelines don’t describe your experience with herxing exactly, take heart.
-In the beginning, you may go back and forth between knowing whether what you’re experiencing is Herx Reaction or something else, but with time, you will become better at distinguishing herxing and riding it out.
+In the beginning, you may go back and forth between knowing whether what you’re experiencing is a herx reaction or something else, but with time, you will become better at distinguishing herxing and discover ways to ride it out.

 It’s Herxing.
 When Will It End?